JustWhit3/higgs-decay-classification/Project/README_project.md

 This document contains the whole code of the project.
 You can understand how to execute this by simply reading the "How-to guides".

 #### 2) "s_c_final_AMS.png"
-Contains the graph of the final AMS, obtained from the combnation of the AMS from the BDT and the DNNs outputs.
+Contains the graph of the final AMS, obtained from the combnation of the AMS from the BDT and the DNNs outputs, with a comparison with the two single AMSs.

 #### 3) "s_c_unweighted.png"
 Contains the unweighted histogram for the final representation of the discrimination between signal and background data.
 From the physical point of view is not useful, but could be useful to show also it.